 How do I get a Mortgage in Principle?

 You can get a Mortgage in Principle from a lender or a mortgage broker.
-With Moneybox Mortgage Advice, you can do this for free in less than five minutes.
+With Moneybox Mortgages, you can do this for free in less than five minutes.
 Just head in-app to Accounts > Mortgages to get started. 📲

 When filling out the form, you’ll be asked to give a few key details, such as your deposit amount, income and any regular outgoings (like loans or credit repayments).
 If you’re applying for a joint mortgage with another person, you’ll need to include your combined income and outgoings.

 How long does a Mortgage in Principle last?